skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 .. * Autoscale your endpoint deployment with load balancing
 .. * Manage your multi-cloud resources with a single control plane

-How it works
+How it works:

 - Each service gets an endpoint that automatically redirects requests to its underlying replicas.
 - The replicas of the same service can run in different regions and clouds — reducing cloud costs and increasing availability.
-- Sky Serve transparently handles the load balancing, failover, and autoscaling of the serving replicas.
+- SkyServe transparently handles the load balancing, failover, and autoscaling of the serving replicas.

 ..
 GPU availability has become a critical bottleneck for many AI services.
 With Sky
 ..
 Serve, we offer a lightweight control plane that simplifies deployment across